 - currency fluctuations are some threats to the company.

-Supreme has placed itself in the spotlight with its distinctive marketing strategies.
+Puma has placed itself in the spotlight with its distinctive marketing strategies.
 They target certain segments of society in specific locations.
 A hilarious aspect is how their resale – second-hand products – sell for nearly three times its retail price!
 It all rounds back to the ‘limited supply, high demand’ phenomena.

-Supreme’s business model is interesting from its logo, product designs to its market reach.
+Puma’s business model is interesting from its logo, product designs to its market reach.
 Isn’t that the most important thing?
 To make a statement!
 Let us know your inputs in the comments below.

 We hope this blog was insightful and interesting.
 If you’re interested in the marketing field check out IIDE’s course on Digital Marketing.
 These are skills you can utilise to understand and curate effective marketing strategies for various industries.